-• Transment of Gard VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
-(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
+\# 5 0 - VI.E.2.
+Teamwork Residents must care for patients in an environment that maximizes communication.
+This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the specialty and larger health system.
+(Core) VI.E.3.
+Transitions of Care VI.E.3.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize , transitions in patient care, including their safety, frequency, and structure.
+(Core) \(( \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ December 10 months with their Ocean when healtheties VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
 (Core) VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-over process.
-VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and residents currently responsible for care.
-(Core)
+(Outcome)